3 Killed As Violent Tornadoes Cause 'Devastation' In Missouri

 The tornado was a "wedge" tornado, which is wider in its funnel than it is tall, according to The Washington Post.
 It moved at 40 mph through the city, shooting debris 13,000 feet into the air.

-At one point power was out for more than 13,000 customers in the metro area, with seven gas leaks reported.
+At one point, power was out for more than 13,000 customers in the metro area, with seven gas leaks reported.

 "Damage reports coming in from Jefferson City are heartbreaking," KOMU meteorologist Matt Beckwith said, noting reports of people trapped in their basement.
 He added: "If you believe in prayer please pray."